-I am an Army Caregiver, a professional trained in my daties.
-I serve Department of Defense Families who protect the nation by protecting their children.
-I will always provide a safe, narraring, and enriching environment.
-Never will I pat children in harm's way or allow others to do se.
+I am an Army Caregiver, a professional trained in my duties.
+I serve Department of Defense Families who protect the mation by protecting their children.
+I will always provide a safe, nurtaring, and cariching environment.
+Never will I put children in harm's way or allow others to do so.
 I will build trust with parents so they can concentrate on their mission.
-I will always trust Parenties with the dignity and respect they deserve.
-Army Caregivers are key members of the Army Tosan.
-I am an Army Caregiver.
+I will always trust Families with the dignity and respect they deserve.
+Army Caregivers are key members of the Army Teams.
+I am so Army Caregiver.